 “This is a leucistic penguin.
 Its cells don’t create melanin anymore so its black feathers become this yellow and creamy color.”

-Scientists have found that the yellow pigment in penguin feathers is chemically distinct from all other molecules that are known to give color to feathers.
+According to scientist, the yellow pigment in penguin feathers is chemically distinct from all other molecules that are known to give color to feathers.
 The research was published in the Journal of the Royal Society Interface.

 Researcher Daniel Thomas told the Smithsonian Insider that Penguins usually use yellow pigment to attract mates.
 He suspects that the yellow molecule is synthesized internally.